Uncertainty-Aware Image Classification In Biomedical Imaging Using Spectral-normalized Neural Gaussian Processes: Methods and Experiments

 \subsection{Training and Testing}

-All models were trained from scratch using a ResNet-18 backbone and the AdamW optimizer, with cross-entropy loss and a multi-step learning rate scheduler initialized at $1\times10^{-3}$.
-Early stopping was applied to prevent overfitting, and data augmentation was used to enhance generalization and robustness.
-For the Monte Carlo baseline, predictions from ten forward passes with active dropout were averaged.
-Both the Baseline and SNGP models were trained on the Acevedo (white blood cells) and Wong (amyloid plaque) datasets and evaluated for OOD performance on rest of the datasets.
+All models were trained from scratch on \uma{Nvidia L40S} GPUs using a ResNet-18 backbone, with AdamW optimizer, cross-entropy loss and a multi-step learning rate scheduler initialized at $1\times10^{-3}$ and \uma{fine-tuned for accuracy.} \JJN{Deeper ResNets were considered but showed negligible gains.
+ResNet-18 was chosen for benchmarking due to its favorable trade-off between accuracy and efficiency.} Early stopping was used to prevent overfitting, and data augmentation was applied to improve generalization and robustness.
+For MC baseline, predictions from ten forward passes with active dropout \uma{(droprate 0.2)} were averaged.
+Both the Baseline and SNGP models were trained on the Acevedo (WBC) and Wong (amyloid plaque) datasets and evaluated for OOD performance on other datasets.